Skyray2/Fetch-Assessment/README.md

 # Instructions for Running the Files

-If the files are directly downloaded from the GitHub repository then, make sure that all the downloaded files are in the same directory.
-Open app.py and run the file.
-You'll be able to find the URL for the website in the terminal that would be hosted as a local host.

-## Docker pull link: sbaskar2/fetch-assessment-final:0.0.1.RELEASE
+## Docker pull Instructions:

 Make sure that you have opened the Dockerhub.
 Open the terminal or command prompt in your system and type:

+docker pull sbaskar2/fetch-assessment-final:0.0.1.RELEASE

+After the container is pulled type the below command in the terminal:

 docker container run -d -p 1000:5000 sbaskar2/fetch-assessment-final:0.0.1.RELEASE

 Press enter after you have typed this.
 Now, open your browser and type: localhost:1000

-You'll be able at the website now.
+You'll be able to view the website now.

+## Alternate Method

+If the files are directly downloaded from the GitHub repository then, make sure that all the downloaded files are in the same directory.
+Open app.py and run the file.
+You'll be able to find the URL for the website in the terminal that would be hosted as a local host.